Prathiksha-Ramesh/CrewAI-Automated-Content-Generation-using-GeminiAI/readme.md

-# CrewAI Automated Content Generation
+# News Reporter AI

-This project leverages CrewAI to automate the process of researching and writing tech-focused content.
-The system is designed to orchestrate a series of tasks performed by specialized agents, streamlining the content creation workflow from topic research to final write-up.
+News Reporter AI is an automated content generation tool designed to streamline the process of researching and writing news articles.
+This Python-based system organizes a team of agents to perform tasks sequentially, providing a smooth workflow from topic research to article creation, specifically tailored for news reporting.

 ## Table of Contents